How to Choose the Best Cat Bowls

 An Easy to Clean and Easy to Eat From Porcelain Cat Bowl

-photo of 8
+photo of 8" ceramic bowl

 • Better Homes & Gardens – White Round Porcelain Serve Bowl